A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Assorted Angular integrals

-The Cauchy distribution, defined as $C(z;a,b)=frac{1}{(z-a)^2+b)}$, and its product with monomial i.e. $z C(z;a,b)$ are used to make a fit of spectral functions.
-Such functions are particularly useful since the only a few Cauchy distributions are needed to achive precise fits.
+The Cauchy distribution $C(z;a,b)=\frac{1}{(z-a)^2+b)}$ and its product with monomial i.e. $z C(z;a,b)$ are used to make a fit of spectral functions.
+Such functions are particularly useful since the only a few Cauchy distributions are needed to achieve precise fits.
 Furthermore, within the fit, the analytical continuation of the propagator is known for complex arguments.